Ski Areas in Europe

 The ski resorts of Kaprun and Zell am See are joined by 56 ski lifts to create 130km of piste, 59 runs and 1 snowboard park.

-The interlinked ski resorts of Hippach, Mayrhofen, Finkenberg and Tux make up the 225km of ski runs known as the Zillertal Superski area.
+The interlinked ski resorts of Hippach, Mayrhofen, Finkenberg and Hintertux make up the 225km of ski runs known as the Zillertal Superski area.
 With wide runs, moguls, plenty of off piste and a snowboard park connected by 62 ski lifts.

-New for the 2012/2013 season, the Ski Juwel area links the ski resorts of Niederau, Oberau and Auffach with Alpbach.
+The Ski Juwel area links the ski resorts of Niederau, Oberau and Auffach with Alpbach.
 The new ski area has 145km of piste and 47 lifts and is ideal for beginners.

-Tignes and neighbouring ski resort Val D'Isere make up the Espace Killy ski area.
+Tignes and neighbouring ski resort Val d'Isere make up the Espace Killy ski area.
 Made up of 300kms of piste with 137 different runs to choose from, 9 slalom stadiums, 2 mogul fields, 2 halfpipes, 2 snowparks and 97 lifts to get you round the mountains.

 The Espace San Bernado links la Rosiere in France with La Thuile in Italy giving you a choice of 73 runs, 2 slalom stadiums, 1 ski jump, and 1 snowpark spread over 150km with 37 lifts to make sure you have access to them all during your skiing holiday.